thomasnield/kotlin-statistics/README.md

 100.0={MALE=8800.0, FEMALE=6700.0}
 ```

-Kotlin makes it easy to reuse code while remaining tactical, so spend some quality time with the [Kotlin Reference](https://kotlinlang.org/docs/reference/) to discover features you can leverage for expressing business logic.
+Kotlin makes it easy to reuse code while remaining nimble, so spend some quality time with the [Kotlin Reference](https://kotlinlang.org/docs/reference/) to discover features you can leverage for expressing business logic.

 ## Linear Regression